1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 nihilated.1”
 (Medvedev and Lerner, p.
 47)

-“Immediately following the Prezent article was one by Kol’,
-accusing Vavilov of being a reactionary, of sabotage and
-other sins”
-(Medvedev and Lerner, p.
-48)

 “sharp campaign against Vavilov, Kol’tsov, and other
 geneticists was also started in 1937 by the newspaper Sots-